rimedelis/os-setups/ubuntu-23-clean-install.md

 ### Disable Startup Applications from the gnome app list

-In the Startup Application Preferences, you can disable, add or remove the programs.
+Under "Startup Application Preferences", disable or remove the programs.

 ### Opt out of data collection in Ubuntu (optional)

-Under the "Privacy" tab, set "Problem Reporting" to "Manual", or you can set it to "Never".
+Under "Privacy", set "Problem Reporting" to "Manual" or to "Never".

 ### Disable Bluetooth at startup (preferred)